A BLOODIED cop groaned in pain while his two colleagues lay dead a short distance away.

 “We don’t know who is involved in this ongoing violence.
 We’re, however, now involved in the process of trying to get back the situation back to normal,” he said.

-Meanwhile, Adriao said national police chief General Riah Phiyega was on her way to the scene on Monday night.
+Meanwhile, Adriao said national police chief General Riah Phiyega was on her way to the scene last night.